 Because of the length of the enrollment period (over ten years), not all arsa-cel patients reached specific follow-up points.
 Additionally, all arsa-cel treated MLD patients were reported to have deviated from the protocol with a missed or out of window assessment.
-Thus, not every patient contributed to each outcome.
+Thus, not every patient contributed to each outcome at every timepoint.